gillian-guide/gillian-guide.github.io/docs/optimization.en.md

         * After downloading, open the archive and navigate to :material-zip-box:`dxvk-x.x.tar`\\:material-folder:==dxvk-2.2==\\==x32==\
         * Extract :fontawesome-solid-gears:`d3d9.dll` to your game folder.

-    ???+ info "Why not :fontawesome-solid-gears:`dxgi.dll` or other files in the folder?
+    ???+ info "Why not :fontawesome-solid-gears:`dxgi.dll` or other files in the folder?"
         The game uses the Direct3D 9 graphics API.
 The other dll's are for Direct3D 10 and Direct3D 11.

         In simpler words, the game will not use any other files.